Retiree Health Benefits at Yale Health

 Retirees over age 65 are no longer members of Yale Health and are designated as Medicare Patients.

-The Yale Health Pharmacy participates in the Medicare Supplement prescription coverage administered by Aetna.
+The Yale Health Pharmacy participates in the Aetna PDP prescription coverage.
 This plan is considered a Medicare D plan.
 You may not enroll in another Medicare D plan.

-To schedule a consultation with an Employee Services representative you may contact them by phone at 203-432-5552 or send an e-mail to firstname.lastname@example.org.
+The Yale Employee Services Center is available by phone at 203-432-5552 or send an e-mail to firstname.lastname@example.org.

 Departments Medicare Patients Can Use